dxw/contracts/agreements/govpress.md

     1. Before hosting a WordPress website, dxw will provide a proposal.
     2. The proposal dxw provides will contain:

-        1. Describe the steps dxw has taken to make an initial assessment of the server capacity your site will require;
+        1. A description of the steps dxw has taken to make an initial assessment of the server capacity your site will require;
         2. A recommendation for the number and size of the instances you will need, the size of your database and your initial file storage;
-        3. Overprivisioned Capacity, if any;
+        3. Details of Overprovisioned Capacity, if any;
-        4. A description of the support dxw will provide: Fully Managed or Partly Managed;
+        4. A statement of the support dxw will provide: Fully Managed or Partly Managed;
+        5. If Fully Managed, a description of the steps dxw has taken to make an initial assessment of the support your site will require, and thus to determin an initial Time Allowance.
-        5. If Partly Managed, an explanation of what services dxw will and will not be providing under this contract;
+        6. If Partly Managed, an explanation of what services dxw will and will not be providing under this contract;
-        6. A breakdown of dxw's predicted monthly fees, showing separately the fees for infrastructure, support, and any other services;
+        7. A breakdown of dxw's predicted monthly fees, showing separately the fees for infrastructure, support, and any other services;
-        7. A breakdown of any costs to migrate your site onto GovPress, if applicable;
+        8. A breakdown of any costs to migrate your site onto GovPress, if applicable;
-        8. Any other information that we have agreed must be recorded and agreed prior to the commencement of the Project.
+        9. Any other information that we have agreed must be recorded and agreed prior to the commencement of the Project.

     3. The proposal dxw provides will represent our best understanding